InfoTortuga: The Complete Guide to Turtle Care

 Types and Species of Turtles

 There are various types of turtle species in the world, some of which are the sea turtle, land turtle and water turtle.
-Below, some types of turtles from each species are described, providing information on how to care for land turtles or water turtles, characteristics, habits, or conservation status of each specimen.
+Below, some types of turtles of each species are described, providing information on how to care for land turtles or water turtles, characteristics, habits, or conservation status of each specimen.

 Sea Turtles

-They are the turtles largest y live in the sea.
-There are seven species of sea turtles, including the green turtle, the loggerhead turtle, the hawksbill turtle, the Kemp's ridley turtle, the leatherback turtle, the flatback turtle and the hawksbill turtleMarine turtle species are endangered due to poaching, accidental fishing, pollution, and the destruction of their natural habitats.
+They are the turtles larger y live in the sea.
+There are seven species of sea turtles, among them the green sea turtle, the loggerhead sea turtle, the hawksbill sea turtle, the Kemp's ridley sea turtle, the leatherback sea turtle, the flatback sea turtle and the olive ridley sea turtleSea turtle species are endangered due to poaching, accidental fishing bycatch, pollution, and the destruction of their natural habitats.

-Flatback Turtle
+Flatback Sea Turtle

-Hawksbill Turtle
+Hawksbill turtle

-parrot turtle
+Leatherback turtle

-Loggerhead Turtle
+Loggerhead turtle

-Green Turtle
+Green turtle

-Land Turtles
+Terrestrial Turtles

-Argentine Tortoise
+Argentine tortoise

-Star Tortoise
+Star tortoise

-Carbonaria Tortoise
+Carbonaria turtle

-Leopard Tortoise
+Leopard tortoise

-Moorish Tortoise
+Moorish tortoise

-Mediterranean Tortoise
+Mediterranean tortoise

-Russian Tortoise
+Russian tortoise

-Sulcata Tortoise
+Sulcata tortoise

 Freshwater Turtles